1939 Penn Quakers football team

 The 1939 Penn Quakers football team was an American football team that represented the University of Pennsylvania as an independent during the 1939 college football season.
 In its second season under head coach George Munger, the team compiled a 4–4 record and was outscored by a total of 98 to 70.

+Penn was not ranked in the final AP poll, but it was ranked at No. 20 in the 1939 Williamson System ratings, and at No. 48 in the final Litkenhous Ratings for 1939.

 The team played its home games at Franklin Field in Philadelphia.